Safari Explorer current position

 The ship has an intimate Bar Salon (lounge), Wine Library, dining room (complimentary restaurant).
 The boat's low draft allows it to easily visit areas that bigger ships can't and offers complimentary to all passengers adventure equipment - including paddle boards, kayaks, inflatable skiffs, hydrophone and underwater camera (linked to yacht’s lounge and stateroom TVs).
-The spa area includes an on-deck hot tub (Alaska only), fitness equipment, sauna and complimentary massage.
+The spa area includes an on-deck hot tub (Alaska only), fitness equipment, sauna and a complimentary massage.
 The ship also features a Sun Lounge, Lounge, Wine Bar, Bar and Library.